ColinWaddell/CurrantPi/README.md

+Why?
+---
-I wanted to have a simple way of checking out my Raspberry Pi's board temperature and other useful stats' so I cobbled together some php and bash to server up over [lighttpd](https://www.lighttpd.net/).
+I wanted to have a simple way of checking out my Raspberry Pi's board temperature, storage space, memory usage and other stats' so I cobbled together some php and bash to serve up using the [webserver](https://www.lighttpd.net/) on my [Raspberry Pi](https://www.raspberrypi.org/).

 Known Kludges
 -------------